 In general, new travel documents are mailed to you.
 However, if you apply in person at a passport office, you can pay an extra fee to pick them up in person when they are ready.

 Regardless of whether the travel documents are mailed to you or picked up, when you receive your or your child’s travel document, a few steps must be taken before it can be used.

 Make sure that all the personal information listed is correct.
 Contact the Passport Program immediately if you find an error.

 Step 2: Sign your passport or other travel documents

 Sign your name in ink on the signature line on page 3 of the adult travel document.
+A travel document has to be signed by the bearer only.
 Please note that Canadian travel documents no longer contain a pre-printed digital signature on page 2.

 Step 3: Add your address and emergency contact information

 At the bottom of page 4, write your address in the space provided.
 In the space below, write the name, relationship to you and contact information of someone who does not usually travel with you and whom we can notify in case of emergency.